Soldering Copper Foil

 Use a fume extractor or solder in a well-ventilated space.

 Stained Glass Soldering

 It’s best to start by holding all your pieces together with small blobs of solder to hold them in position and stop them moving about.
 This is called ‘tack soldering’.
-To help you make better stained glass my Stained Glass Made Perfect online class shares all the tips and tricks I’ve learned over the years.
+My Stained Glass Made Perfect online class has a whole module on soldering, to help you create smooth edges and running a bead.
+Nothing spoils a piece more than lumpy solder!
 You can see if it’s right for you here.

 1. Positioning the glass